A community of connection

 Providers of Care

-Usually associate minister Rev. Leah Ongiri is the lead person for care.
-Together, she, senior minister Rev. Christina Leone-Tracy, other staff, and the Care Team (CT) work together to support members and friends in times of need.
+Assistant minister Ali Peters is the lead person for care.
+Together, she, senior minister Rev. Christina Leone-Tracy, other staff, and the Care Team (CT) work to support members and friends in times of need.

 Fellowship members and friends may always: